-Learn How Dagwood Splits The Atom was a 36 page publication, given away free of charge to schools as a public service by Hearst Corporation in 1949 in USA, educating the public about atomic power.
+Learn How Dagwood Splits The Atom was produced by the Hearst Corporation in USA in 1949.
+The booklet was given away free of charge to schools as a public service to educate the public about atomic power.

 The Bumsteads are magically transported to atomic size so they can inspect the various neutrons, protons and electrons doing their stuff up close while a scientific explanation narrates the pages below the cartoons.

 The original exhibit toured around the country, and even had the movie/radio/television Dagwood, Arthur Lake, visit one such showing.

 An image of the Phantom appears only once within the booklet, on page 3.